-Extended replacement cost coverage is an endorsement, or add-on, to your home insurance policy that acts like a buffer to help safeguard against cost overruns.
-It essentially extends your coverage so you can hopefully rebuild the home you once loved, including the marble countertops and upgraded hardwood floors.
+Extended replacement cost coverage is an endorsement you can add to your home insurance policy that acts like a buffer to help safeguard against cost overruns.
+It extends your coverage so you can hopefully rebuild the home you once loved, including the marble countertops and upgraded hardwood floors.

-- If you have a 25% extended replacement endorsement on your policy, your dwelling coverage would increase up to $375,000, easily covering the extra costs.
+- If you have a 25% extended coverage endorsement on your policy, your dwelling coverage would increase to $375,000, easily covering the extra costs.

 “This type of coverage is widely available and highly recommended by insurers, especially if you live in an area prone to large-scale natural disasters like hurricanes or wildfires,” Collins says.